 * Majors have complained about higher government revenues

-ABUJA, Dec 4 (Reuters) - Nigeria's oil minister urged foreign majors on Tuesday to accept higher government revenues from crude production outlined in a draft oil bill, but ExxonMobil said that the new terms risked stifling investment.
+ABUJA, Dec 4 (Reuters) - Nigeria’s oil minister urged foreign majors on Tuesday to accept higher government revenues from crude production outlined in a draft oil bill being debated in parliament.

-Speaking at an economic summit in Abuja, Diezani Alison-Madueke said fiscal reforms in the proposed Petroleum Industry Bill (PIB) would be the most comprehensive in four decades.
+Speaking at an economic summit in Abuja, Diezani Alison-Madueke said fiscal reforms in the proposed Petroleum Industry Bill (PIB), if passed, would be the most comprehensive in four decades.

 She described the increased government take from oil revenues in the PIB as small and said they were fair, given sustained higher oil prices.

 “Nigeria is not alone in the tightening of fiscal terms,” she said.
 “The goal has always been to find a fair balance between the government and the contractors’ shares.”